atlregional/Coding_Workshops/00_Pre-work/dash.ga.co_helper.md

 #### Have fun with Part 4!

 # Project 3
 Feel free to tackle project 3.
 I think project 4 is a bit more fun.
-You're already have a great foundation of html & CSS!
+You already have a great foundation of HTML & CSS!

 # Project 4
 # (parts 1 & 2 only)